• Skip to primary navigation

 Jump to Recipe Print Recipe

-Similar to orange marmalade and fig compote, it is delicious served on toast, pancakes or waffles, or as a topping for ice cream.
+Serve on toast, pancakes or waffles, or as a topping for desserts such as ice cream or cheesecake.

 It can be kept for several months so long as it is stored in clean, sterilised jars.